What is malaria?

 What complications are associated with malaria?

-Untreated malaria can cause death.
-It is important to seek treatment immediately.
+Untreated malaria can cause death, so it’s important to seek treatment immediately.

-The development of drug resistant parasites is also a serious concern in the treatment of malaria.
+The development of drug-resistant parasites is also a serious worry in the treatment of malaria.
 Some of these parasites are now able to survive and multiply despite anti-malarial drugs.
-For this reason it is important to tell your doctor what areas you have traveled to and the time you were there.
-This information is necessary for successfully treating malaria.
+To successfully treat malaria, it is important to tell your doctor what areas you have traveled to and when you were there.

-What is the prognosis for people with malaria?
+What is the prognosis (outlook) for people with malaria?

 Early treatment is the most important part of treating malaria; it is curable if it is treated early enough.
 Severe malaria can lead to serious complications or death.

 Can malaria be prevented?

 Yes, malaria can be prevented.
 Here are some important tips to help keep you from getting the disease:

 - Check with your Health Department to find out if malaria is a risk when traveling out of the country.

-- If traveling to a country where malaria is common, talk to your doctor or health department about taking medication that could prevent you from getting malaria.
+- If you are traveling to a country where malaria is common, talk to your doctor or health department about taking medication that could keep you from getting malaria.

 - When traveling in areas with mosquito infestation, put on insect repellent that contains N,N-Diethyl-meta-toluamide (DEET).